 Strong opposition occurs when one or more companies formally calls for an 80% vote.
 It is the responsibility of the WG chair to ensure that the results of a vote are fair and representative.
-If a member of the PWG has an issue with a WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the
+If a member of the PWG has an issue with a WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the membership of the PWG at large if necessary.

-A no vote on a standards-track document requires the voter to state the reason for the no vote, and a description of
+A no vote on a standards-track document requires the voter to state the reason for the no vote, and a description of the changes that would be required to the document to turn the no vote to a yes.
+These will be documented on the PWG-ANNOUNCE mailing list.